WigsPlus/TestRepo/README.md

 ## Short summery

 Chose the *Patient* assigment.
 Created a *Singleton Design Pattern* for the mockup data instead of a sql database.
 This is also mentioned in the project.
-Used mapping and Data transfer object (DTO).
+Used mapping and Data transfer object (DTO) and dependency injection.

 It is possible to:
 * Create new doctor